The ever-growing beard styles and trends have further reinforced many men’s natural desires to have thick, luscious facial hair.

 Just as a hair transplant creates permanent hair solutions for a balding head, a beard transplant can also help create a permanent solution for a patchy beard.

-When the new hair initially falls out, that means the follicle has been successfully implanted.
+When the new hair initially falls out, that means the hair follicle has been successfully implanted.

 From that point on, new hair will continue to grow from that follicle and can be treated just like any other hair.